 Menu item

-You'll find that most of the fonts will change when you make changes to the "Menu" item settings (again; just the font size for Outlook 2007 and Outlook 2010).
+You’ll find that most of the fonts sizes will change when you make changes to the “Menu” item setting.
+A change of color will not affect Outlook but could affect other applications.

 Window item